rackspace-cookbooks/ntp/README.md

 ### undo recipe

-If for some reason you need to stop and remove the ntp daemon, you can apply this recipe by adding `ntp::undo` to your run_list.
+If for some reason you need to stop and remove the ntp daemon, you can apply this recipe by adding `rackspace_ntp::undo` to your run_list.
 The undo recipe is not supported on Windows at the moment.